KeunyoungSong/Articles-hashNode/clp9fmcj0000f09l23dhv4pff.md

 8. Check the result page, and if the retryButton is clicked, move to MainActivity with the option `Intent.FLAG_ACTIVITY_CLEAR_TASK or Intent.FLAG_ACTIVITY_NEW_TASK`.

 ## Something I’m not sure about
-- When wanting control in a View component, which approach is preferable?
+- When wanting control over a View component, which approach is preferable?
 By lazy or lateinit?
 - Is managing all Fragment data within an Activity the best approach?

 ## What could be better